-Each Council's capital programme outturn and financing is explained in more detail in the Joint Strategic Committee report "Financial Performance 2022/23 - Capital and Projects Outturn" considered on the 12th September 2023.
-Reports are available on the joint Adur District Council and Worthing Borough Council website www.adur-worthing.gov.uk.
+Each Council's capital programme outturn and financing is explained in more detail in the Joint Strategic Committee report "Financial Performance 2022/23 - Capital and Projects Outturn" which was considered on the 27th September July 2023.
+This report is available on the joint Adur District Council and Worthing Borough Council website www.adur-worthing.gov.uk.